 Now compare the results from the previous two steps:

 - If the margin of error is bigger than the difference in days between the due dates, use the LMP date as your due date.

 - If the margin of error is smaller than the difference, use the ultrasound date as your due date.

 Can your due date change?

-Yes, the estimated due date can change but it shouldn't make you worry.
-It may happen to several reasons.
-Your periods were irregular, the early ultrasound date was off, or the first ultrasound was performed in the second trimester.
+An estimated due date can change for several reasons.
+Your periods may have been irregular, the early ultrasound date could have been off, or perhaps the first ultrasound was performed in the second trimester.

-Using a due date calculator is a good idea for any mom-to-be since it helps them plan accordingly for the new addition to their lives.
-Note that the date may change as you get further along in your pregnancy depending on what is observed during the check-ups.
-However, using Flo due date calculators you'll get a rough idea of when you're likely to go into labor.
+Using a due date calculator can help you plan for the baby’s arrival.
+Remember that the date can change as you get further along in your pregnancy depending on how your check-ups go.
+Using Flo’s due date calculators can give you a rough idea of when you’re likely to go into labor.